maxadamo/vault-secrets-shuffle/README.md

 puppetdb_port = 8080
 ```

+## usage

-and you can run the tool (right now, it will only print hosts and passwords):
+you can run the tool as following:

 ```bash
 vault-secrets-shuffle --config /path/to/file.conf